 This way, with the rest of our time, we could have… a holiday.

 I recalled this pivot much later in India, when I embarked on the ‘Quest For The Indian SIM Card‘.
-It was ironically also him who finally checked my quixotic quest – without even being there.
-The rest of my network of friends merely shared my amusement over the mishaps shared over hostel WiFi on Facebook, or tried to help me in the doomed mission.
+It was ironically also Jason who finally checked my quixotic quest, without even being there!
+The rest of my network of friends merely shared my amusement over my mishaps shared over hostel WiFi on Facebook, or tried to help me in the doomed mission.
 But following his advice to simply kill the quest allowed me the ability to just enjoy my remaining time in Varanasi.

-And it was so again, in Vigan.
+And he did it again, in Vigan.

 You see, my close friends are so used to me knowing exactly what I need and when.
 It doesn’t occur to them to challenge my missions.
 But, even though it wasn’t what I asked for, it was what I actually needed.

 You see, there is another key to forever.
 Immortality not through evolution – but by death and resurrection.
 Like a phoenix.